 The post office shares a parking lot with:

-17. Union Station Hotel
+16. Union Station Hotel

 This Victorian Romanesque Revival building was built in 1900 as Nashville’s main passenger railroad station, but, in 1986, it was renovated and reopened as a luxury hotel.
-The stone exterior walls incorporate many fine carvings, and the lobby is one of the most elegant historic spaces in Nashville.

-18. Christ Episcopal Church
+17. Christ Episcopal Church

 Constructed between 1887 and 1892, the building is in the Victorian Gothic style and is complete with gargoyles.
 This church also has Tiffany stained-glass windows.

-19. Hermitage Hotel
+18. Hermitage Hotel

-This is Nashville’s last grand old hotel The lobby exudes Beaux Arts extravagance, with a stained-glass skylight and marble columns and floor.
+This is Nashville’s last grand old hotel.
+The lobby exudes Beaux Arts extravagance, with a stained-glass skylight and marble columns and floor.

 Across Union Street from the Hermitage Hotel is:

-21. War Memorial Building
+19. War Memorial Building

 On the opposite side of the plaza is the:

-23. Tennessee State Capitol
+20. Tennessee State Capitol